 Line 3.
-Enter lodging and transportation expenses connected with overnight travel away from your tax home (defined later).
+Enter lodging and transportation expenses connected with overnight travel away from your tax home (defined below).
 Do not include expenses for meals and entertainment.
 For more details, including limits, see Pub.
 463.

 Incidental expenses.
 Instead of keeping records of your actual incidental expenses, you can use an optional method for deducting incidental expenses only if you did not pay or incur meal expenses on a day you were traveling away from your tax home.
 The amount of the deduction is \$3 a day.

-Incidental expenses include fees and tips given to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, and hotel servants in foreign countries.
-They do not include expenses for laundry, cleaning and pressing of clothing, lodging taxes, or the costs of telegrams or telephone calls.
-You cannot use this method on any day that you use the standard meal allowance (as explained in the instructions for line 5).
+Incidental expenses include fees and tips given to porters, baggage carriers, bellhops, hotel maids, stewards or stewardesses and others on ships, and hotel servants in foreign countries; transportation between places of lodging or business and places where meals are taken, if suitable meals can be obtained at the temporary duty site; and mailing cost associated with filing travel vouchers and payment of employer-sponsored charge card billings.

+Incidental expenses do not include expenses for laundry, cleaning and pressing of clothing, lodging taxes, or the costs of telegrams or telephone calls.
+You cannot use this method on any day that you use the standard meal allowance (defined in the instructions for line 5).

 Tax home.
-Generally, your tax home is your main place of business or post of duty regardless of where you maintain your family home.
+Generally, your tax home is your regular or main place of business or post of duty regardless of where you maintain your family home.
 If you do not have a regular or main place of business because of the nature of your work, then your tax home is the place where you regularly live.
 If you do not fit in either of these categories, you are considered an itinerant and your tax home is wherever you work.
 As an itinerant, you are never away from home and cannot claim a travel expense deduction.
 For more details on your tax home, see Pub.
 463.